mvboven/cmv-vaccination/README.md

 See help('pareto-k-diagnostic') for details.
 ```

-Finally, we visualise the estimated prevalence in females and males, as well as the reactivation rates.
+Finally, let's visualise the estimated prevalence in females and males, as well as the reactivation rates.
 The estimated prevalence are in good agreement with our earlier estimates (as they should).
 As in our earlier study, reactivation rate estimates are generally higher in females than in males.

 Female prevalence: